wilfz/CLCL/readme_en.txt

 The menu can be customized in the settings.

 Right-clicking on the task tray icon will display the viewer.
-The left side of the viewer is a tree that displays the history and registered items.
+The left side of the viewer is a tree that displays the history and template items.
-The right side of the viewer displays and edits the contents of the history and registered items.
+The right side of the viewer displays and edits the contents of the history and template items.
 The edited contents will be reflected in the item when you move the focus.
 Some formats cannot be edited.
 The contents of the current clipboard cannot be edited.

 The "Clipboard" at the top of the tree is the current clipboard contents.
 The "History" in the tree is a list of the history.
-"Registered Items" in the tree is a list of registered items (such as standard phrases).
+"Templates" in the tree is a list of template items (such as standard phrases).

 	┌─■ Clipboard - Current clipboard contents
 	│ ├─□ TEXT - Formats in the current clipboard